aykerigma/Aigerim-portfolio-TSWD/final_project_aigerim_massabayeva.md

 Summary
 Structure

-In this project I want to convince policy makers and general population to work/donate/raise awareness about develpoment
+In this project I want to convince policy makers and general population to work/donate/raise awareness about fast development of artificial intelligence that is not followed by equally fast development of relevant laws and policies.

+This is my outline:

+Problem statement:
+Gap between AI progress and AI laws, policies
+- Rise of AI
+  - AI investments
+  - Number of publications
+  - Number of patents
+- Evidence of lack of AI laws
+  - Mentions of AI
+  - AI bills by country

+Risks of this gap
+- misaligned AI
+- orthogonality thesis
+- bad examples of misuse of AI

+Orthogonality thesis
+Prediction of development - ???
+No idea about dataset.
+Maybe just omit this part.
+Risks
+Companies compete without oversight - have a dataset, patents, publications Examples of how it’s already going wrong
+Countries (dictatorships) do this to stay in power Example of Xinjiang
+Lack of policies - have a dataset already, AI bills
+Solutions:
+Who’s working on this - cset
+Donate
+Advocate
+Something else

 ### Sketches